How a SaaS dashboard redesign led to $2 million in net new revenue - eMoney Advisor

 To validate whether redesigning the client site home page was needed we conducted usability studies on the existing site.
 We tested the following aspects:

-• Participants were asked to stack sections or cards on the client site based on their importance.
+• Content Hierarchy: Participants were asked to stack sections or cards on the client site based on their importance.
 We later used the results to help shape the order in which content/modules are displayed on the homepage and what new cards we would add.

 Sketching